olusegun-morola/loan-credit-analysis-excel/README.md

 This project is an Excel-based data analysis project focused on loan and credit data.

-The dataset was cleaned, organized and analyzed using Excel functions, sorting,flitering,styling, PivotTables and PivotCharts.
+The dataset was cleaned, organized and analyzed using Excel functions, sorting,filtering,styling, PivotTables and PivotCharts.
 The analysis was presented through an interactive dashboard to make the results easier to understand.

 ## Objectives